hmc-room-draw/room-draw/README.md

 * Gives authentication errors occur at unpredictable intervals.
 Try the action again.
 * Creating/editing Pulls from the Map does not redirect back to the map.
 * Deleting a User or Student does not delete all the information associated with them, potentially causing the app to crash.
-* The form student admins use to pull their own room looks different than the form a normal student uses.
+* The form admins use to pull a room looks different than the form a student uses.
 * Dorm pages sometimes need to be refreshed so they load correctly.

 ## Contributing